 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Surgeons (most recently, Whipple) developed the pancreaticoduodenectomy procedure to remove pancreatic cancer and other cancerous tumors near the head of your pancreas.
-These might include:
+Surgeons mainly use the Whipple procedure to remove pancreatic cancer and other cancerous tumors near the head of your pancreas.
+These include:

 Advertisement

-Before scheduling your Whipple procedure, your healthcare team will:
+Before scheduling the Whipple procedure, your healthcare team will:

-You’ll spend five to eight hours in surgery for the Whipple procedure.
-You’ll have general anesthesia, so you’ll sleep through it.
-Your anesthesiologist will also use additional pain-blocking techniques to keep you comfortable during surgery.
-These may include nerve blocks and/or pain killers through an IV line.
-Your surgical team will monitor your vital signs and other important health indicators continuously.
+You’ll have general anesthesia during the procedure, so you’ll sleep through it.
+Your anesthesiologist will use other pain-blocking techniques to keep you comfortable.
+These may include nerve blocks and/or painkillers through an IV line.
+Your surgical team will monitor your vital signs.

 You may have: